pombredanne/https-github.com-z88dk-z88dk.wiki-/Library-in-Depth.md

 The paths are relative to the source code base directory **z88dk/libsrc/_DEVELOPMENT**.
 The "@" symbol means the indicated file is a list file rather than an asm file.
 You can modify these files to exclude portions of the library as you like or to be more choosy about which functions make it into the library by replacing list files with a more specific list of functions.
 But unless your target is restricted by being unable to use certain registers or you want to purposely exclude some functionality, there is no reason to restrict what goes into the target's C library.
 Targets without bitmapped displays may want to exclude the font related things and I suppose this will reduce library size and library build time.

 There are some functions that will not work without further defines or code supplied for the target.
 These include functions in **font/fzx** (a single character putchar must be written to complete support for proportional fonts), **input** (the C library defines standard functions for direct access to keyboards / joysticks / mice hardware but this must be written for each target), **sound** (targets must define how the state of a 1-bit speaker is toggled) and **temp/sp1** (bitmap software sprite engine requires much customization to suit display resolution).
-If you would like to add these features you can ask how in the [[http://www.z88dk.org/forum/forums.php|z88dk forums]].
+If you would like to add these features you can ask how in the [forum](http://www.z88dk.org/forum/forums.php).

 #### 4. Set the Default Library Configuration